AdobeDocs/advertising.en/help/dsp/optimization/custom-goal.md

 ![custom goals](/help/dsp/assets/objective-goals.png)
  -->

 Each custom goal (objective) consists of one or more conversion metrics and the relative weights of those metrics.
+Only non-mobile weights are considered for DSP custom goals.
 The available conversion metrics include all metrics tracked using the Adobe Advertising conversion pixel and through Adobe Analytics.

 For example, suppose that three conversion metrics are relevant to a specific package in one of your campaigns: "PDF Download" valued at 20 USD, "Email Signup" valued at 30 USD, and "Order Confirmation" valued at 40 USD.
 If you want to give weight according to the one-time monetary value of the customer action, then the relative weights of the metrics would be 1, 1.5, and 2.